The best thing about the Neso beach tent is it’s so easy to carry.

 It stands up in the wind if set up correctly.

-Set up is easy but you have to be meticulous and follow the steps.
+Set up is easy, but you must be meticulous and follow the steps.
 Disassembling is a breeze.

-The Neso tent may not be the best option for using on a very crowded beach and in shifting wind conditions.
+The Neso tent may not be the best option for use on a crowded beach and in shifting wind conditions.